maschkef/little-linux-helper/docs/CLI_DEVELOPER_GUIDE.md

 This document describes the core components of the "Little Linux Helper" project, based on the files `help_master.sh` and `lib_common.sh`.
 It aims to enable developers and AI to understand the structure, global variables, and available functions to extend or modify the project without needing to study the source code of the described files in detail.

 The primary goal of this project is to be as compatible as possible across a wide range of Linux distributions.
-Compatibility with other operating systems like macOS or native Windows is not a target; however, functionality within Windows Subsystem for Linux (WSL) environments is desirable where reasonably achievable.
+Compatibility with other operating systems like macOS or native Windows is not a target.

 ### 1. The Main File: `help_master.sh`